A Chunky Cowl

 It’s double sided!

 The finished cowl is about 27 inches [68 cm] around and 7 1/2 inches [19 cm] wide.
 It’s very warm.
-I finished this cowl while on a road trip with the Mister.
+I finished this cowl while on a road trip with my sweetheart.
 We stopped for dinner at a pizza place in Ardmore, OK (Ten Star Pizza Kitchen, yum!).
 I’m always cold in restaurants.
 I went back out to the car to grab this cowl and was almost instantly warmer after putting it on.
 It kept me pleasantly warm while we finished dinner, even though I was wearing short sleeves.
 Keep it handy!